philipNoonan/oglFusionRealsense/README.md

 Go to your vcpkg.exe installed location and open another command prompt.

 Then we install the various libraries needed for this project.
-The ARUCO portfile and CONTROL file can be found in the aruco.7z zip file in the vcpkgDeps folder.
-This should be extracted to your vcpkg/ports/ directory.
+The ARUCO portfile and CONTROL file can be found in the aruco folder in the vcpkgDeps folder.
+This directpry and the two files it contains should be copied to your vcpkg/ports/ directory.

 ```
 vcpkg install glew glfw3 glm imgui eigen3 dirent realsense2 opencv aruco